Operation Solstice (Alsace): Assessment

 Viewed as part of the offensive project Operation Nordwind, Operation Solstice was a failure, because it did not endanger the Allied forces –or Strasbourg–, and no irreparable losses were sustained.
 Considering that it was a local undertaking, the operation can be seen as a small success.
 The set goal—to march to the Ill line and destroy enemy forces—was achieved with the following limitations: no bridgehead was formed, and part of the encircled forces managed to escape.
 The results obtained also came at the cost of significant weakening of the involved troops and a useless extension (about 12 km) of the front.

-The heterogeneous German troops, lacking experienced officers, brave but without real resilience, did their duty but went no further (there were also many “missing”).
+The heterogeneous German troops, lacking experienced officers, brave but without real resilience, performed their duty but went no further (there were also many “missing”).

 Even under much more favorable circumstances (covered at the locations), the French troops fulfilled their task.
 Leaders of small units who, during the first day, took successful initiatives to restore the defensive line and managed to maintain cohesion within their encircled formations were important.
 The German military leadership was able to judge its opponent impartially: "The reinforcements consist of fairly young classes; their short training is partly compensated by a corps of valuable officers and officers accustomed to combat.
 The elements that were encircled between 7 and 12 January fought well."